What would a No deal Brexit mean for your debt and money?

 The uncertainty has already led some people to delay moving house.
-There are BTL rental income changes, which can also going to make difficult for property owners to hold on their residential BTL properties.
-It is expected that property owner may sell their properties in year 2020, which can decrease the demand of purchase for further investment, and it can lead to lower property prices in London and property investment hubs of UK.
+There are BTL rental income changes, which can also make it difficult for property owners to hold on to their residential BTL properties.
+It is expected that property owners may sell their properties in 2020, which can decrease the demand of purchase for further investment, and it can lead to lower property prices in London and property investment hubs of the UK.

-How will Brexit with no deal affect your finances?
+How will a no deal Brexit affect your finances?

-Here we look at how this might affect savings, business and credit cards in the UK.https://acmecredit.co.uk/become-debt-free/
+Here we look at how this might affect savings, business and credit cards in the UK.

 Lower interest rates are good for mortgage payers but bad for savers and investors.

-The Bank of England is feeling more optimistic about the future ? but there is lot of ambiguity in financial and debt market.https://www.bankofengland.co.uk/financial-stability
+The Bank of England is feeling more optimistic about the future, but there is a lot of ambiguity in the financial and debt market.

-MPC of The Bank of England voted unanimously to raise interest rate by 0.25% last year but we could not find same unity among our politician.
-It is a fear among public that Britain could face a ??No deal Brexit?? as EU is currently keeping their stance hard on not allowing further negotiation of Mrs May?s Brexit deal.
+The MPC of The Bank of England voted unanimously to raise the interest rate by 0.25% last year but we could not find the same unity among our politicians.
+There is a fear among the public that Britain could face a No-deal Brexit as the EU is currently keeping their stance hard on not allowing further negotiation of Mrs May’s Brexit deal.
 What could this mean to your finances?

-There are key areas of concern for investment, property and pension, availability of labour and doing business in no Brexit deal environment.
+There are key areas of concern for investment, property, pension, availability of labor and doing business in a no-deal Brexit environment.

-Bank of England has already expressed their concerns of ?uncomfortable high risk ?if there is no deal in brexit.
+The Bank of England has already expressed their concerns of uncomfortable high risk if there is no-deal Brexit.

 In theory, BOE would be pushed in two opposite directions: on the one hand to increase interest rates in order to defend the currency and avoid a hike in inflation, but on the other to loosen monetary policy and inject fresh stimulus into the economy.

-As there are no direct trade agreements outside EU, there will be inflationary surge in consumer prices; this could have negative impact on performance of homebuilders and homebuyers, retailers and business owners who are already feeling a pinch of structural change amid the uncertainty.
+As there are no direct trade agreements outside the EU, there will be an inflationary surge in consumer prices; this could have a negative impact on the performance of homebuilders and homebuyers, retailers and business owners, who are already feeling a pinch of structural change amid the uncertainty.